 dPo is the increase in unit output prices during the period and Po is the unit output price at the beginning of the period;

-dPi is the increase in total input values per unit during the period and Pi is the unit input value at the beginning of the period.
+dUC is the increase in total input costs per unit during the period and UC is the unit input cost at the beginning of the period.

 Thus under deflationary conditions the degree and direction in which a company influences prices can be measured as the ratio of the percentage fall in unit input costs to the percentage fall in unit output prices over a given period of time.
 Note that this is the inverse of the equation 1 above and it is therefore of the following form: